 The winning strategy for any business today is to have an online presence (website) with a seamless user interface and user experience.
-As such, front-end development is a crucial aspect in attracting customers and maintaining them.
+As such, a reliable front-end agency is a crucial aspect in attracting customers and maintaining them.

 When to Hire a Front-End Developer Instead of a UX Designer

 While it takes a village to build a website, the two types of professionals required for building the client-side are front-end developers and UX designers.

 - But what exactly are the roles of the two?